340:60-1-6. Program eligibility and procedures

 (iii) Unearned income.
 Income other than earned income is unearned income.
 All unearned income received during a month is counted dollar-for-dollar against the payment standard unless disregarded per (iv) of this subparagraph.
 Unearned income includes, but is not limited to:

 (II) cash contributions;

 (iv) Income disregards.
 Income disregarded when determining income eligibility includes:

-(I) earnings received during the first four-calendar months of the refugee's arrival in the U.S.;
+(I) earnings received during the first six-calendar months of the refugee's arrival in the U.S.;

 (II) benefits received through a cooperative agreement, such as U.S. Department of Justice or U.S. Department of State – Reception and Placement benefits;